 FTP not only transfers files from one system to another.
-Such as from a local computer to a remote FTP server.
 With FTP, you also get a form of data management.
 Get started with our FTP commands list.

 Download & share our pocket reference FTP Commands List.

 Available Here >> essential_ftp_commands_list

 Use FTP commands to manage data by locating files, deleting unneeded documents, and transferring data to clients and business associates at remote locations.
 Manage files individually, or use file transfer protocol to move multiple files between your computer and an FTP server.

 To get you started with file transfer protocol, here is a list of the most common FTP commands and their basic descriptions.
 This chart makes a great cheat sheet for new programmers or a handy reference for pros who are juggling a lot of technical information.

 Access the help screen.
 Request information about FTP commands.